mldbai/mldb/container_files/public_html/doc/builtin/procedures/DistTableProcedure.md

 }
 ```

-Here is an excerpt of the statistics table (as saved in `statsTableFileUrl`)
+Here is an excerpt of the statistics table (as saved in `distTableFileUrl`)

 | outcome | column | value | stat | stat_value |
 |--|--|--|--|--|